 As we teach our pupils to love, learn and live as global citizens in an ever-changing world, we know there will be many challenges ahead.
 Climate change is one of the greatest challenges of our time which impacts on all living things.
 Due to inequalities, global health issues, more frequent and intense natural disasters, natural resource depletion, increase in global temperatures and sea levels rising, we are now at a pivotal point.
 The survival of many living things and biological support systems of the planet are at risk.
 We have to act now.
 For our children's future.

-We are committed to working together to educate our pupils about the importance of achieving the Sustainability Development Goals (SDGs) Sustainable Development Goals (See below).
+We are committed to working together to educate our pupils about the importance of achieving the Sustainable Development Goals (SDGs) (see below).
 We will do this through our curriculum which will deliver and drive key messages about each of our chosen areas.

 There are 6 key elements of learning within this curriculum.
 These elements are key attributes and skills which we aim to instil in our pupils: